Place branding 2.0

 Simon is founder and Publisher of the Good Country Index and the Nation Brands Index

 Meet the man who coined the term “nation brand”.
-The author of five books about places and their images, and an advisor to the leaders of 56 countries, cities and regions over the past two decades.
-What is left to say that we can’t hear from his TED videos, with millions of views?
+The author of six books about places and their images, and an advisor to the leaders of 56 countries, cities and regions over the past two decades.
+What is left to say that we can’t hear from his TED videos, with nearly 5 million views on Youtube?

 Place branding is dead.
 Long live place branding 2.0!

 Logos don’t work.
 Commissioning slogans, advertising and PR campaigns is an insult to innovative, sustainable or otherwise admirable countries and cities.
 It is, demonstrably, a waste of taxpayers’ money.
 Tourism is perhaps the only area where promotion actually works: yet simply attracting more visitors can often do more harm than good.

 No longer “how well are you doing?” but “how much are you doing?”.
 No longer “what is your competitive advantage?” but “what is your gift to the world?”.
 No longer “what can we say to make ourselves famous?” but “what can we do to make ourselves relevant?”.